Naga, Camarines Sur: Geography

-Naga is located within the province of Camarines Sur at the southeastern part of Luzon, 15 km from Pili and 435 km southeast of Manila, the nation's capital, and near the center of the Bicol Region.
+Naga is located within the province of Camarines Sur at the southeastern part of Luzon, 15 km from Pili, the capital of Camarines Sur, and 435 km southeast of Manila, the nation's capital, and near the center of the Bicol Region.
+Naga has a total land area of 84.48 km^{2} (8,448 hectares or about 32.62 square miles), often being deemed as the smallest city in the Bicol Region based on land mass.